 When the Camera app is open, it shows rectangles detected by the selected camera for areas in the image that are potentially used for image enhancement.
 The Camera app does not retain any image enhancing data.
-You can always change your camera access settings in the Camera app's Settings menu or the Windows Settings menu.
+You can always change your camera access settings in the Windows Settings menu.
+The Camera app uses various device capabilities such as location, camera, microphone, video, and picture library.
+Please visit Microsoft Store to learn more.